Guide written by:

 Garden swing seats

-With the exception of wooden models, cushions are often provided with the swing.
-This allows you to make the seat and backrest more comfortable.
+Swing seats can be made up of wooden slats, steel or a nylon panel.
+With the exception of wooden models, cushions are often provided with the swing seat.
+Cushioning will always make the seat and backrest more comfortable.
 The cushions should ideally be waterproof and come with a detachable cover for easy cleaning.

 Garden swing seat accessories

-Some swings come with trays alongside the two armrests which are practical for setting down a book or a glass.
+Some swings come with trays set out beside the armrests which is a really handy option for setting down a book or a glass.

 Guide written by: